The Biodiversity Offsets Scheme applies to:

 It is used for local developments (development applications submitted to councils) and clearing that does not require development consent in urban areas and areas zoned for environmental conservation (under the State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017).

 The Biodiversity Conservation Regulation 2017 sets out threshold levels for when the Biodiversity Offsets Scheme will be triggered.
 The threshold has two elements:

 - whether the amount of native vegetation being cleared exceeds an area threshold

-- whether the impacts occur on an area mapped on the Biodiversity Values Map published by the Minister for the Environment.
+- whether the impacts occur on an area mapped on the Biodiversity Values Map published by the Environment Agency Head.

 If clearing and other impacts exceeds either trigger, the Biodiversity Offset Scheme applies to the proposed development, including biodiversity impacts prescribed by clause 6.1 of the Biodiversity Regulation 2017.